Bluesky at Home » Holidays » Christmas » DIY Christmas Tree Holiday Vignette on a Tray

 Top the tree with one last ball or another type of tree topper.

-Christmas tree holiday vignette
+felt ball Christmas tree

 OPTION 1: Use either multi-colored felt balls, as I did, or one color.
 You could also make an ombre effect or a striped look.